Megidd/Feather/README.md

 ![3D print process analysis]( RhinoCommon/doc/3D-print-process-analysis.svg "3D print process analysis")

 The comparison of analysis for different layers of a sample 3D model is displayed below.
 The figure shows the 3D model being printed along the `+Z` axis.
 The only force acting upon the 3D model is gravity in `+Z` direction.
+It should be noted that 3D print process is usually done by a print floor moving up layer-by-layer while creating the 3D model in an upside-down fasion.
 The very first layer of 3D model is touching the print floor.
 So, the first layer is a restrained boundary condition.

 ![Analysis at different layers]( RhinoCommon/doc/3d-print-process-analysis-compare.svg "Analysis at different layers")